Investment accounts

 If you don't need any money from your pension you can leave it all invested as it is.
 Alternatively, if you do want to access your pension pot then there are a number of ways you can do this.

-Important information - the value of investments can go down as well as up, so you may not get back what you invest.
-Eligibility to invest in a SIPP and tax treatment depends on personal circumstances and all tax rules may change in the future.
+Important information - investment values (and income from investments) can go down as well as up, so you may get back less than you invest.
+SIPP eligibility and tax treatment depends on individual circumstances and tax rules may change.
 You cannot normally access money in a pension until age 55 (57 from 2028).
-It’s important to understand that pension transfers are a complex area and may not be suitable for everyone.
+Before transferring a pension, compare all the benefits, charges and features and always seek financial advice if you’re unsure.

 Work out what you have